dareyio/Linux_fundamentals/project-1/step4.md

 (*) cat > filename
 ( ) cat filename

-Answer: To create a file, use the `{cat > file}`.
+Answer: To create a file, use the `cat > file`.
 Type in the contents of the file and press in Ctrl + C when done to save.

 >>7.
 Which command will display the last lines of the text file file1?<< ( ) head --bottom file1